Negro Southern League (1920–1936)

 The Negro Southern League (NSL) was one of the several Negro baseball leagues created during the time organized baseball was segregated.
 The NSL was organized as a minor league in 1920 and lasted until 1936.
-It was considered a major league for the 1932 season and it was also the only organized league to finish its full schedule that season (primarily due to the Great Depression).
+It is considered a major league for the 1932 season and it was the only organized league to finish its full schedule that season (primarily due to the Great Depression).
 Prior to the season, several established teams joined the NSL, mainly from the collapsed Negro National League.

 League history

 Founding

 The Negro Southern League was a Negro baseball league organized by Tom Wilson in 1920 as a minor league.
 Leagues in the depression-era Southern United States were far less organized and lucrative than those in the north, owing to a smaller population base and a lower standard of living.
 The NSL operated on an irregular basis as each season's schedule was depended upon the availability of the more prominent team owners who were quick to seek more profitable avenues whenever possible.